Durham Hosiery Mills No. 2–Service Printing Company Building

-Durham Hosiery Mills No. 2–Service Printing Company Building was a historic textile mill building located at Durham, Durham County, North Carolina.
+Durham Hosiery Mills No. 2–Service Printing Company Building was a historic textile mill building located in the Edgemont neighborhood in Durham, Durham County, North Carolina.
 It was the remaining section of a one-story brick building constructed by the Durham Hosiery Mills Corporation in 1916.
 The other section was destroyed by a fire in 1979.
 It featured tall segmental arched windows, heavy exposed curved rafter ends in the eaves, and a monitor roof.
 After 1947, it housed the Service Printing Company.

 It was listed on the National Register of Historic Places in 1985.
 It subsequently was destroyed by fire in 1985.